creepyLANguy/GUID-Boss/README.md

 By Altamish Mahomed 2018

 > Generates and automatically copies GUIDs to your clipboard.
+> Requested by work colleague, who wanted quick access to a persistent tool for this purpose.

 * Left click tray icon to completely hide/restore.
 * Right click tray icon for context menu